Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations: Knowledge-informed Kernel Regression

-We model the trajectory of each state variable $j \in \{1, \dots, d\}$ as a function in a Reproducing Kernel Hilbert Space (RKHS), $\widehat{x}_j(t) = \sum_{\ell=1}^N u_{\ell j} \kappa(t, t_\ell)$, where $\kappa$ is a smooth kernel (e.g., Gaussian) and $U \in \mathbb{R}^{N \times d}$ is a matrix of coefficients to be learned.
-This is a form of kernel ridge regression, and follows from the Representer Theorem (See Appendix \ref{sec:represent}).
+\textbf{Kernel State Reconstruction (KSR).} We model the trajectory of each state variable $j \in \{1, \dots, d\}$ as a function in a Reproducing Kernel Hilbert Space (RKHS), $\widehat{x}_j(t) = \sum_{\ell=1}^N u_{\ell j} \kappa(t, t_\ell)$, where $\kappa$ is a smooth kernel (e.g., Gaussian) and $U \in \mathbb{R}^{N \times d}$ is a matrix of coefficients to be learned.
+This is a form of kernel ridge regression, and follows from the Representer Theorem.
 The coefficients $U$ are found by minimizing a composite loss function that balances fidelity to both snapshots and linear signals, along with regularization terms:

 where $K^{\mathrm{obs}}_{k\ell} = \kappa(t_k^{\text{obs}}, t_\ell)$ and $K_{i\ell} = \kappa(t_i, t_\ell)$ are, respectively, the matrix of the kernel-based inner products between the timesteps where full state is observed and where the signal is observed and the matrix of the kernel-based inner products between the timesteps in which the fine grained signals are observed.
 The additional penalty from deviation from a prior ($\gamma \| \dot{ \mathbf K} \mathbf U - F(\mathbf K \mathbf U)\|_F^2 $) models the deviation from prior hypotheses on the dynamics of the system.